KhangThai3456/SwDesign241105030501/Lab2.md

 import java.util.Date;
 import java.util.List;

-/**
- * Class Timecard
- * Represents an individual timecard entry with date and hours worked.
- */
 class Timecard {
     private Date date;
     private double hoursWorked;

-    /**
-     * Constructor for Timecard.
-     * @param date the date of the timecard entry
-     * @param hoursWorked the number of hours worked on that date */ public Timecard(Date date, double hoursWorked) {
+    public Timecard(Date date, double hoursWorked) {
         this.date = date;
         this.hoursWorked = hoursWorked;